SOLAS-TTRPG/SOLAS/Armor.md

-Armor is an important thing for any adventurer to consider:
+Armor is an important thing for any adventurer to consider, but not everyone is capable of wearing it.
+The listed strength requirements are what your strength must be for you to be able to wear the armor.

 **2 Strength**
 *Light armor is capable of warding off some damage.
 Fabric/cloth/leathers/hides are found in this category.*